Kong/docs.konghq.com/app/konnect/analytics/reference.md

 ## Metrics

 Traffic metrics provide insight into which of your services are being used and how they are responding.
-You can select one or more metrics of the same category inside a single report.
+Within a single report, you have the flexibility to choose one or multiple metrics from the same category.

 Metric | Category | Description
 -------|------------